 A lead incoming pipe with cold water is a known problem!
 It is necessary to make a test and run to the municipality with a request to queue up the replacement of the incoming line, if it is lead.

 2. There are houses where not all pipes are copper, and part of the system is represented by ordinary steel pipes that rot from inside and on threaded joints.
-By the way, in old houses two sizes of copper pipes were used, thinner M and L, and, accordingly, where a little money could be saved, there passes a thin M type copper pipe.
-Type L has thicker walls and a higher pressure rating.
+By the way, in old houses two sizes of copper pipes were used, mostly thinner M and rarely in commercial or more expensive properties type L, and, accordingly, where some money could be saved, builder used M type copper pipe.
+Type L has thicker walls and a higher pressure and frost resistance rating.

 In some houses in Toronto, the second and third floors were completed after the house stood for many years.
 Such homes will be recognized by an experienced agent at once – and tell you where the walls are cracked or the floor has warped.
 Such “extensions” can be defined from the outside, and inside – as a rule, different floors have different finishes and the thickness of the outer walls.

-There are a number of other problems connected with the fact that part of the building or parking lot is located in another lot or under the territory of the city.
+There are a number of other problems connected with the fact that part of the building or property parking lot is located in another lot or under the territory of the city.
 For example, the steps or part of the support wall may actually not be under your ownership.
-You will have to sign a contract with the city or eliminate this defect.
-This problem will be partially helped financially by insurance when buying a house, but in addition you will have to spend money on insurance since it is required by the city authorities for registration.
-Most companies do not want to insure these problems as it is the territory of the city.
-Until 2000, a contract with the city was unlimited and now it is necessary to renew it every 10 years and this is additional money and time.
+You will have to sign a contract with the city or eliminate defects.
+This problem will be partially helped financially by insurance when buying a house, but in addition you will have to spend money on future insurance since it is required by the city authorities for registration.